 Does Every Policy Have the Same Homeowners Limitations?

 Most Homeowners policies that are issued have similar limitations.
 However, some non-Insurance Services Office (ISO) policies include additional homeowners limitations, decreased special limits, or different policy wording.
 It’s crucial to speak with your agent regarding these limitations so you can be aware of your coverage gaps.
-For example, Security First only covers watercraft and their trailers up to $1,000 instead of $1,500 and they add an additional special limit of $5,000 for tools and accessories.
+For example, Citizens only covers jewelry, watches, furs, & precious/semi-precious stones up to $1,000 not $1,500 and the limit applies for all losses, not just theft.
+The same goes for firearms ($2,000 limit instead of $2,500), silverware, goldware, platinumware, & pewterware.
+So if your firearms are burned in a house fire or is destroyed after wind loss from a hurricane your total loss payout will only be $2,000.
+Another example is Security First which covers watercraft and their trailers up to $1,000 instead of $1,500 and they add an additional special limit of $5,000 for tools and accessories.

 With all the new technology out there, purchasing a Homeowners policy has become easier than ever.
 However, just because it’s becoming easier to purchase does not mean that coverage language is becoming any easier to interpret.
 Our agents at Insurance Resources are always there to help you understand your coverage.
 If you have questions, please call our office at 727-345-0242 or contact Brian Ford at [email protected].